anvis/GenAI/GenAI/Notes/06-Vector Databases and Embeddings.md

 There are multiple ways to optimize your search, detailed description is given below. https://medium.com/@sudhiryelikar/understanding-similarity-or-semantic-search-and-vector-databases-5f9a5ba98acb

-**Similarity Search**:
-“Similarity search” or “semantic search” refers to finding information that has similar features or meaning from a set of data.
-It’s like searching for similar movies in an app, looking for similar shoes on an e-commerce website, or finding data related to a specific meaning.

-Vector databases use algorithms like Approximate Nearest Neighbor (ANN) search to quickly find similar vectors in the database.
-This allows for efficient retrieval of relevant data based on similarity.

-similarity search involves three main aspects: creating vector embeddings, calculating similarity, and optimizing search.

-As per our code in Text Model, we create Embeddings from LLM and store them in the Vector DB, when query is passed we do similar search on vector db and pass on the result to LLM Model as Documents.
-The LLM then will give us the required output.

 **Vector Databases**: Purpose and importance in generative AI applications.